linode/apl-docs/docs/inst-configuration.md

 Configuration can be done most easily through the Otomi Console.
 So if you have a license please refer to the [Otomi Console](console) documentation.

-Not all configuration is (yet) exposed through the console however, so please look at the `env/*` files to edit them.
+Not all configuration is (yet) exposed through the console however, so please look at the values repo's `env/*` files to edit the configuration files.

 Important things to note: